volkiria/aws_tf/redshift_spectrum_crossaccount/README.md

   - these ARNs will be used as is

 ### glue.tf

 For this implementation only very basic Glue infrastructure would be defined, that does not utilize some valuable Glue features (e.g. LakeFormation for fine-grained access control):
 - Glue Data Catalog databases that correspond to "table category" folders
-- Crawlers where each processes exactly one "table category" folder
+- Crawlers where each processes exactly one "table category" folder and re-crawl vector is limited to only changes made to respective top level folder only
 - Security configuration to encrypt all available artifacts that crawler creates

 ### glue_iam.tf

 This code creates a set of IAM roles to be assumed by Glue crawler (and respective policy) to provide required access:
 - Read access to "table category" folder and any sub-folders for respective crawler only
 - Permissions to configure encryption options and assign KMS key to its own CloudWatch Log group
+- Permissions to read messages from the SQS queue that has S3 events notifications for particular "table category"

-### glue_sqs.tf [TODO]
+### glue_sqs.tf

-This code creates SQS queue used by Glue crawler to only re-crawl modified files, avoiding full "table category"folder re-crawl.
+This code creates SQS queues used by Glue crawlers to only re-crawl modified files, avoiding full "table category" folder re-crawl.
 This approach allows to reduce costs associated with Glue activities.
 This is not critical with Parquette files or with smaller CSV files representing table data.
 But it may generate considerable costs if extensive CSV files are published with the external service.
 This approach will ensure that Crawler will only re-crawl modified objects, avoiding undesired costs from re-crawling of unchanged objects.
+Following will be created:
+- Set of SQS queues (separate queue for each table category) with access policies that allow particular SNS topic (S3 notifications topic) to send messages in those queues
+- Set of SNS topic subscriptions with filter that requests only messages from particular "table category" folder only to be sent to respective queue

 ### redshift.tf

 Prerequisites: It is expected that Redshift cluster's endpoint is available for network connections to port 5439 from the location where terraform code is been applied (e.g. using VPN connection).

 This code utilizes brainly/redshift terraform provider to create external schema in existing Redshift Cluster.
 With this implementation provider is configured using data sources to read: